 The mesenteric arteries and veins are little-known but important vessels that carry blood to and from your large and small intestines.
 If these blood vessels become narrowed or blocked, blood cannot flow through them as easily and your intestines become deprived of necessary oxygen.
 A prolonged lack of oxygen can cause tissue in your intestines to die.

-While mesenteric vascular disease is commonly caused by long-term plaque build-up or a blood clot that blocks the vessel, it can also occur in people who have other medical conditions including aortic dissection, congestive heart failure, fibromuscular dysplasia and narrowed or blocked veins in the bowel.
+Mesenteric vascular disease is a type of vascular disease commonly caused by long-term plaque build-up or a blood clot that blocks the vessel.
+It can also occur in people who have other medical conditions, including aortic dissection, congestive heart failure, fibromuscular dysplasia and narrowed or blocked veins in the bowel.

 Scripps vascular surgeons provide thorough diagnosis and repair of several different forms of mesenteric vascular disease, including the following long-term and sudden medical conditions:

 - Chronic mesenteric ischemia occurs when one or more of the mesenteric arteries is narrowed or blocked, depriving the intestines of oxygen.
 People with chronic mesenteric ischemia have experienced symptoms over a relatively long period of time.